esnet/iperf/docs/invoking.rst

           -T, --title str
                  Prefix every output line with this string.

+          --extra-data str
+                 Specify an extra data string field to be included in  JSON  out- put.

           -C, --congestion algo
                  Set  the  congestion control algorithm (Linux and FreeBSD only).
                  An older --linux-congestion synonym for this  flag  is  accepted but is deprecated.

           --get-server-output
                  Get the output from the server.
 The output format is determined by the server (in particular, if the server was invoked with the --json  flag,  the  output  will be in JSON format, otherwise it will be in human-readable format).
 If the client  is  run  with --json,  the  server output is included in a JSON object; other- wise it is appended at the bottom of the human-readable  output.

+          --repeating-payload
+                 Use  repeating pattern in payload, instead of random bytes.
+The same payload is used in iperf2  (ASCII  '0..9'  repeating).
+It might  help  to test and reveal problems in networking gear with hardware compression (including some WiFi access points),  where iperf2  and  iperf3  perform  differently, just based on payload entropy.

           --username username
                  username to use for authentication to the iperf server (if built